andreyalex1/Moveit1_Tutorials/README.md

 rosdep install -y --from-paths . --ignore-src --rosdistro noetic
 ```

 Finally, build all packages.
 Build will take some time.
-If for some reason build fails with an error 'certain package not found', refer to 'Troubleshooting[2]' section.
+If for some reason build fails with an error 'Could not find a package configuration file provided by ...', refer to 'Troubleshooting[2]' section.

 ```
 cd ~/catkin_ws